freeCodeCamp/freeCodeCamp/client/src/guide/english/algorithms/search-algorithms/jump-search/index.md

 ---

 ## Jump Search
-A jump search locates an item in a sorted array by jumping k itens and then verify if the item wanted is between the previous jump and current jump.
+A jump search locates an item in a sorted array by jumping k items and then verify if the item wanted is between the previous jump and current jump.

 # Complexity Worst Case
 O(√N)
+_Note : Here we need the array to be sorted , to implement this_

 # Works
 1. Define the value of k, the number of jump: Optimal jump size is √N where the N is the length of array